dmutikainen/dmutikainen.github.io/_posts/2024-08-06-predicting-customer-loyalty.md

 plt.plot(range(1, len(fit.cv_results_['mean_test_score']) + 1), fit.cv_results_['mean_test_score'], marker = "o")
 plt.ylabel("Model Score")
 plt.xlabel("Number of Features")
-plt.title(f"Feature Selection using RFE \n Optimal number of features is {optimal_feature_count} (at score of {round(max(fit.cv_results_['mean_test_score']),4)})") plt.tight_layout() plt.show()
+plt.title(f"Feature Selection using RFECV \n Optimal number of features is {optimal_feature_count} (at score of {round(max(fit.cv_results_['mean_test_score']),4)})") plt.tight_layout() plt.show()

 ```

 <br>
 This creates the below plot, which shows us that the highest cross-validated accuracy (0.8635) is actually when we include all eight of our original input variables.
 This is marginally higher than 6 included variables, and 7 included variables.
-We will continue on with all 8!
+We will continue on with all 8.

 <br>
 ![alt text](/img/posts/lin-reg-feature-selection-plot.png "Linear Regression Feature Selection Plot")